 - Individual Symptom Profile: Treatment plans are formulated around the specific symptoms and challenges you present.

-- Severity and Duration of the Disorder: The intensity and length of therapy are adjusted according to the severity and chronicity of the disorder.
+- Severity and Duration of the Disorder: The intensity and length of therapy are adapted according to the severity and chronicity of the disorder.

-- Patient’s Lifestyle and Goals: Therapy plans consider the patient’s daily activities, work demands, personal recovery goals, and the activities they enjoy most that they would like to get back to.
+- Patient’s Lifestyle and Goals: Rehabilitation approaches consider the patient’s daily activities, work demands, personal recovery goals, and the activities they enjoy most that they would like to get back to.

 Why Choose Axes for Vestibular Therapy in Grand Center Arts District, St. Louis, MO

-Here’s why Axes Physical Therapy is a preferred choice for vestibular therapy in Grand Center Arts District, St. Louis, MO:
+Discover the reasons why Axes Physical Therapy is a preferred choice for vestibular therapy in Grand Center Arts District, St. Louis, MO:

 - Patient-Centered Care: At Axes, each patient’s experience and recovery journey are at the forefront.
-We acknowledge that your condition and needs are unique.
+We acknowledge that your condition and life are unique.
 Our approach is deeply rooted in attentively listening to and comprehending our patients’ specific needs and goals.

 Call Axes Physical Therapy in Grand Center Arts District, St. Louis, MO for Your Vestibular Therapy